 FIREFOX is a dark horse in the Clint canon.
 It’s him all right, pulling all the Clint faces, slamming the same Clint right hooks – but the movie just lacks grip.
 Start with the seminal Clint (Leone’s DOLLAR trilogy), the early period Clint (HIGH PLAINS DRIFTER), mid-period Clint (EVERY WHICH WAY movies), or even the late-period Clint (birthed from UNFORGIVEN onwards) – just gallop away from this dark horse.

-Clint infiltrates Russian customs through the use of Clark Kent glasses and a nifty Broadway mustache, then he beats up some guys in a toilet, runs around a lot in the dark and eventually steals the plane.
-While a Russian pursues him in another Firefox, Clint must “think in Russian” to make the plane’s gadgets work and saves the day through dodgy special effects.
+Gant infiltrates Russian customs through the use of Clark Kent glasses and a nifty Broadway mustache, then he beats up some guys in a toilet, runs around a lot in the dark and eventually steals the plane.
+While a Russian pursues him in another Firefox, Gant must “think in Russian” to make the plane’s gadgets work and saves the day through dodgy special effects.

 Directed by Eastwood (from a probably exciting book by Craig Thomas), FIREFOX is one of those movies where you can safely say, “Starring Clint Eastwood and a cast of unknowns.”
 This was back in 1982 – and in 2009 these people are STILL unknown!
 (Excepting the great Nigel Hawthorne R.I.P.
 2001.)
 One can imagine many of them believing they were bound for international fame being in a Clint movie… uh, just not in THIS one.